woop-it/stoplight-carriers/docs/2. Basics/UploadDocument.md

 The endpoint for adding a document uses the mulipart/form-data format which allows to send files in addition to the classical data in a form.

-There is first of all an essential element, the sending of the header of the **Content-Type**: `multipart/form-data; boundary=<calculated>` the boundary is calculated by the browser or the Http library used.
+First of all, the **Content-Type** header must be sent like this: `multipart/form-data; boundary=<calculated>` the boundary is calculated by the browser or the Http library used.

 Each part of the form is sent this way: